 Platform and Technology Capabilities

-Home / IT Blogs / The Difference Between Business Intelligence and Advanced Analytics
+Home / Insights / Blog / The Difference Between Business Intelligence and Advanced Analytics

 August 20, 2020 - by Synoptek

 In today’s data obsessed world, several new tools and technologies are being embraced to unearth insights from data.
 From big data to business intelligence, machine learning to advanced analytics, artificial intelligence and more.
 Although all these concepts offer a range of benefits, business intelligence and advanced analytics are two complex but interesting topics that are often used interchangeably.
 Read this blog to explore these technologies and learn more about the difference between BI and Advanced Analytics.

 In a world where data has become a differentiating factor for business excellence, business intelligence enhances the decision-making ability of companies.
 By making meaningful use of data collected from business operations on a day-to-day basis, it assists them in enhancing their performance, exploring new opportunities, identifying threats, and unearthing new insights to speed up the decision-making process.

 Advanced analytics, on the other hand, helps answer complex and challenging business questions while helping boost operational efficiency, drive investment decisions, and augment improve customer experiences.
 By using sophisticated modeling techniques, it goes a step ahead of business intelligence to predict future events and discover trends/patterns which cannot be detected otherwise.